verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 REST service to create the database table used by the application.
 In addition to creating the application table, the `init` service also will load four sample items into the table.

+If you get an error here, go back to the Select Targets page on the WebLogic Server Administration Console and make sure that you checked AdminServer as the datasource target.

 ### Access the application

 - Access the application at `http://localhost:7001/todo/index.html`.